robalaban/notes/site/notes/building_personal_website.md

 ---
 title: Building my personal website
-excerpt: Detailed view on building a modern, statically generated website with 11ty, Snowpack deployed to Github Pages with the help of Github Actions
+excerpt: Detailed view on building a modern, statically generated website with 11ty, Webpack deployed to Github Pages with the help of Github Actions
-date: 2020-09-19
+date: 2021-01-19
 tags:
     - note
     - javascript